aixigo/hal-http-client/docs/api/hal-http-client.md

 #### <a id="HalHttpClient.follow"></a>HalHttpClient.follow( halRepresentation, relation, optionalOptions )

-Follows one or more resources of a relation within a given hal representation.
+Follows one or more resources of a relation within a given HAL representation.
 First it is checked if a representation for the relation is already embedded and in case it exists, this will be the result.
-If that isn't the case, the `_links` property is searched for an url of that relation and if found, a GET request for this url is performed.
+If that isn't the case, the `_links` property is searched for a URL of that relation and if found, a GET request for this URL is performed.
 If the relation could not be found in the given representation the resulting promise is rejected.

 If there are multiple links or embedded resources, by default only the first one will be requested and